Ingrid Becker: Biography

-At the 1969 European Athletics Championships she won a silver medal as a member of the 4×100 metre relay team.
+At the 1969 European Athletics Championships she won a silver medal as a member of the 4 × 100 metre relay team.
 In 1970 she won the European Cup Final in 100 metres, defeating the favourite Renate Stecher (GDR).
-Next year she won two European titles, in the long jump and 4×100 m relay, and placed second in the 100 meters.
+Next year she won two European titles, in the long jump and 4 × 100 m relay, and placed second in the 100 meters.
+She won the British WAAA Championships title at the 1970 WAAA Championships.

 Becker was elected German Sportswoman of the Year in 1968 and 1971, and received the Silbernes Lorbeerblatt (Silver Bay Leaf) in 1968.
 In 1969 she was awarded the Rudolf Harbig Memorial Award, and then for many years worked for the German Sports Federation.
 In 1982–84 and 1986–90 she was vice president of the Federal Panel of Women Sports of the German Athletics Association.

 In 1990 she became secretary of state in Rhineland-Palatinate, but lost this position when her party, the CDU, lost the election in 1991.
 Afterwards she worked for a German-Swiss consultancy company.
 In 2005, she was awarded the "Goldene Sportpyramide" (Golden Sport Pyramid) from the Deutsche Sporthilfe (German Sports Aid), and in 2006 she was inducted into the Germany's Sports Hall of Fame.
 She is a member of the German National Olympic Committee.